YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Also, other submissions of Kaggle competition used similar steps using algorithms to transform to numerical feature vectors and classifiers including ensemble models as well.
 However, there is no comparison to find each combination of feature vectors and classifiers, to make custom ensemble models.
 Our model considered finding suitable combination of a feature vector and a classifier and then, applying ensemble model.

 # Conclusions
+In this analysis we experienced three prominent word embedding and classification techniques using an Fiure-Eight Company data set.
+Ensemble with combined different feature vectors and classifiers in our experiment outperfomanced the other classifiers on each data set.
+//[Not Yet..]

 # Limitations And Future research
 We obtained the qualified data set from company, so we assumed that content of data are true.
 However, the thing that content could be fake is the main limitation of this study.
 Overcoming these limitations can be done in future research.
 By dealing with distinguishing the content is fake or not first, we can predict emergency situations and properly respond them.

 # References